Though my life is changin' fast

 - Cold Turkeys Are Everywhere: In one episode where Barbra Jean goes on a diet.
 One example involves her making a comment about Jake: "When he runs, he kind of looks like a little chicken, don't you think?"

-- Cool and Unusual Punishment: Jake once gripes to Cheyenne about having Kyra as babysitter because Kyra makes him watch "The Wiggles" with his niece.
+- Jake once gripes to Cheyenne about having Kyra as babysitter because Kyra makes him watch "The Wiggles" with his niece.
 Kyra, standing right behind Jake, replies: "Keep complaining.
 I got Barney tapes here."

 - After Reba wrecks Rhonda, Van gets back at her by calling Barbra Jean to tell her of Reba's temporary blind condition, knowing full well that she would rush to Reba's aid despite Reba's dislike of having Barbra Jean around.